 Understanding and Managing Bowel Dysfunction after Rectal Cancer Surgery

-This one-day workshop aims to empower clinicians to improve their management of patients with LARS through gaining understanding of it’s aetiology, investigation and optimal management.
+A one-day workshop was held on the 30th April 2025 to empower clinicians to improve their management of patients with LARS through gaining understanding of it’s aetiology, investigation and optimal management.

-The workshop is aimed at surgeons, specialist nurses, oncologists, gastroenterologists, and any other clinicians who look after patients with rectal cancer.
+The workshop was aimed at surgeons, specialist nurses, oncologists, gastroenterologists, and any other clinicians who look after patients with rectal cancer.